osm-nz/linz-address-import/SPEC.md

 # Tags

-The `properties` of a geojson item must contain `__osmId`, unless you are creating a new feature.
+The `properties` of a geojson item must contain `__action`, unless you are creating a new feature.
 All other `properties` are OSM tags.

 However, the tags are a **diff**.
 This means:

-1. Any specified tags will override the tag if it exists, or add the tag if it doesn't exist
+1. Any tags specified in the patch file will override the tag if it exists on the OSM feature, or add the tag if it doesn't exist.
-2. Any tags that exist on the OSM feature, but not in `properties` will be retained
+2. Any tags that exist on the OSM feature, but not in `properties` will be retained.
 3. To remove a tag, set the value to `🗑️`